PipedreamHQ/pipedream/docs/docs/triggers/README.md

 ### How Pipedream handles JSON payloads

-JSON is the main data exchange format on the web today.
+JSON is the defacto stand data exchange format on the web today.
 Pipedream optimizes for the case where you've sent JSON as the source event to a workflow.

 When you send JSON in the HTTP payload, or when JSON data is sent in the payload from a webhook provider, **Pipedream converts that JSON to its equivalent JavaScript object**.
 The trigger data can be referenced using either `event` or the `steps` object.

-You can confirm this JSON to JavaScript object conversion occurred by examining the `event.inferred_body_type` property.
-If this is JSON, we correctly recognized the payload as such, and converted `event.body` to an object accordingly.

 In the [Inspector](/workflows/events/inspect/), we present `event.body` cleanly, indenting nested properties, to make the payload easy to read.
 Since `event.body` is a JavaScript object, it's easy to reference and manipulate properties of the payload using dot-notation.